zhangzhics/CITS5503_Sem2/assignments.md

 Write the policy as a JSON file that you would use.

 Note: you can have individual statements for each department.

-～～[14] What aspects of security does the OSI Security Architecture X.800 standard cover?
-Which particular components of this standard does AWS Identity and Access Management deal with?～～
+~~[14] What aspects of security does the OSI Security Architecture X.800 standard cover?
+Which particular components of this standard does AWS Identity and Access Management deal with?~~

 [15] Name 3 of the keys that you would find in a Policy.
 Explain their role.
 An example of a key is “Version” that specifies the version of the policy syntax and is normally “Version”: “2012-10-17”